-Chris Sozou, Virgin Money Australia’s General Manager Wealth & Insurance, outlines some of the lifestyle factors that influence the way you could be investing in super during your 40’s.
+Chris Sozou, Virgin Money Australia's General Manager Wealth and Insurance, outlines some of the lifestyle factors that influence the way you could be investing in super during your 40's.

 - Higher weekly expenditure

 - Future planning, including retirement

 Read the full transcript: Investing in Super through your 40’s